Software Developer Schools Near You

 Job Openings & Outlook

 A report from CompTIA found that software and web developer jobs were growing faster than any other category within the tech sector.
-And according to the OOH, employment of software developers is expected to grow by 21 percent between 2018 and 2028.
+And according to the Occupational Outlook Handbook (OOH), employment of software developers is expected to grow by 21 percent between 2018 and 2028.
 That's over four times faster than the projected growth rate for all occupations overall.

 Specifically, the OOH notes that applications developers should see job growth of 26 percent while systems developers can expect a 10-percent increase.

 The numbers suggest there is a shortage of software engineers and developers.
 One report found that across the U.S., over 200,000 software developer positions were vacant because companies could not find enough qualified candidates.

 Employment projections from the Bureau of Labor Statistics estimate that an average of 134,600 software development jobs will open up each year between 2018 and 2028.
 Close to three-quarters of those openings will be for applications developers.